magpiemodel/magpie/README.md

 ```
 Basic usage: Run the container (note the use of an absolute path) using
 ```
-sudo docker run /an/absolute/path/to/a/folder/:/home/magpie/output -it magpie
+sudo docker run -v /an/absolute/path/to/a/folder/:/home/magpie/output -it magpie
 ```
 Note: this will run MAgPIE with the default settings, if you want to change them choose the

 Advanced usage: Run the container interactively using
 ```
-sudo docker run /an/absolute/path/to/a/folder/:/home/magpie/output -it magpie bash
+sudo docker run -v /an/absolute/path/to/a/folder/:/home/magpie/output -it magpie bash
 ```

 ## HOW TO CONFIGURE